UK Ancestry Visa – Application & Requirements

 When applying to extend your UK ancestry visa, a decision will usually be made by UKVI within 8 weeks.
 During this time, you will not be permitted to travel outside of the UK, Ireland, Channel Islands or Isle of Man.
 Your application will be withdrawn if you leave this Common Travel Area, although you may be able to pay for a faster decision.

-The UK ancestry visa is a route to settlement in the UK, also known as indefinite leave to remain (ILR).
+The UK Ancestry visa is a route to settlement in the UK, also known as indefinite leave to remain (ILR).
 This means that, provided you meet the eligibility requirements for ILR, you will be able to settle in the UK on a permanent basis, without any time restrictions.

-You can apply to permanently settle in the UK if you have lived there continuously for 5 years as a UK ancestry visa-holder.
+You can apply to permanently settle in the UK if you have lived here continuously for 5 years as a UK Ancestry visa-holder.
 In addition to the continuous residence requirement, you must also satisfy a knowledge of language and life in the UK.
 To satisfy the knowledge of English language requirement you must either be a national of a majority English-speaking country, have a degree that was taught or researched in English, or obtain an intermediate level speaking and listening qualification in English.
 To satisfy the knowledge of life in the UK requirement you must pass the ‘Life in the UK’ test at an approved centre.

 You must also prove you have enough money to support yourself and any dependants, that you can and plan to work in the UK, and that you are still a Commonwealth citizen.

-As with a visa extension, if you are looking to settle in the UK on the ancestry route, your partner or any children will need to apply separately.
+As with a visa extension, if you are looking to settle in the UK on the Ancestry route, your partner or any children will need to apply separately.
 They must also meet the financial requirement, as well as the KoLL requirement if over the age of 18.
 You will each need to have your biometric information re-taken at an UKVCAS service point as part of your settlement application and provide any documentation in support.

 You will usually get a decision on a settlement application within 6 months if you apply using the standard service, although you may be able to pay for a faster decision.